 It is critical for you to develop and maintain a trust relationship with each child in your home who has the privilege of having a smart phone.
 Open lines of communication come from this trust.

 Active, engaged parents make cyberbullying more difficult.
-When you take the time to engage with your kids in conversations about inappropriate posts made by online bullies (just as you take the time to talk to them about drugs, sex and alcohol), they become aware that you provide a safe space for them.
+When you take the time to engage with your kids about inappropriate online posts, they become aware that you provide a safe space for them.

 Kids need to know you intend to protect them as best you can; they need a relationship with you and you with them, and at the root of it all is trust.